Postgraduate Diploma in Applied Building Repair and Conservation

 - Heat and moisture; retrofitting for energy performance.

 - Construction technology and project management; repairs; case studies.

 - Structural damage; repairs to masonry and building elements; structural case studies.

 - Research project.

-The award of a Postgraduate Diploma in Applied Building Repair and Conservation is based on a combination of the results of two examination papers and a research thesis.
-Each paper constitutes one third and the thesis the remaining third of the overall assessment.
-Students must pass each paper and the thesis.
+The award of a Postgraduate Diploma in Applied Building Repair and Conservation is based on a combination of the results of two examination papers and an indivudal research project.
+Each paper constitutes one third and the individual research project represent the remaining third of the overall assessment.
+Students must pass each paper and the individual research project.
 There is no system of compensation.
 The pass mark for the examinations and the thesis is 40%.
 A Distinction is awarded to those who obtain an overall average mark of 70% or more at the summer examinations.
 The annual examination will be held in May, with a supplemental examination in September.
 All students are required to sit the annual examination in May, unless permission to defer is received from the Dean of Graduate Studies.